 Rowyda Amin was born in Newfoundland, Canada to parents of Saudi Arabian and Irish origin.
-She has lived in Riyadh and London and is now based in the New York City area.
-She is the author of the poetry chapbooks Desert Sunflowers and We Go Wandering at Night and are Consumed by Fire.
+She has lived in Riyadh and London and is now based in New York City.
+She is the author of the poetry chapbooks Desert Sunflowers and We Go Wandering at Night and Are Consumed by Fire.

 Rowyda won first prize in the 2012 Venture Award for poetry chapbooks from Flipped Eye Press.
 In 2009, she was awarded the Wasafiri New Writing Prize for poetry.
 Rowyda has performed at many UK venues including the Ledbury Poetry Festival, the Brighton Festival, the Victoria and Albert Museum and the Royal Festival Hall.

 Rowyda has reviewed books for Modern Poetry in Translation, the Poetry Book Society website and drfulminare.com.